 Scenes contain a collision mesh that provides the collision data for every map in the scene.
-This mesh is always loaded as long as the scene is loaded.
-Because of this, it is possible to walk inside the "unloaded" maps without falling through.
+This mesh is always loaded while the scene is loaded, making it possible to walk inside the "unloaded" rooms without falling through.

-Maps are essentially the segments of a scene.
-Each map contains graphical data and a list of various actors to load.
-Only two different maps can be loaded at the same, but this usually only occurs when triggering a map transition actor.
+Rooms are essentially the segments of a scene.
+Rooms contain the graphical data, and can contain a list actors to load.
+Up to two different rooms can be loaded at the same time, but this usually only occurs during a transition between rooms.

-It's possible to duplicate actor lists for a map by passing through a map transition the same way more than once.
-This can be done by hovering around the map trigger into an unloaded room, then coming through the map trigger into the first map.
-Because of this type of duplication, it's possible to obtain multiple copies of select heart pieces.
+It's possible to duplicate actors by passing through a "black" room transition actor in the same direction multiple times.
+This can be done by hovering around the room transition into an "unloaded" room, then coming through the map trigger into the first map.
+This type of duplication makes it possible to collect multiple copies of certain heart pieces and gold skulltulas.

-Another bizarre glitch is known to exist in regards to maps.
-In the "main room" of the Bottom of the Well it's possible to do a variant of the Walking While Talking glitch by opening a door while the camera is fixed after exiting a crawl space.
-While the intended destination loads normally, the visual mesh of "main room" map and a small set of actors in it remain loaded.
-Furthermore, Link is left behind on the "main room" side of the door.
+Another bizarre glitch is known to exist in regards to rooms.
+In the main room of the Bottom of the Well it's possible to do a variant of the Walking While Talking glitch by opening a door while the camera is fixed after exiting a crawl space.
+While the intended destination loads normally, the graphic mesh of the main room remain loaded.
+Furthermore, Link is left behind on the main room side of the door.

-Actors are the objects that make the world.
+Actors are the interactive elements and npcs that make up the world.
 There are many different types of actors in Ocarina of Time, ranging from items, to dungeon objects like blocks and enemies, to NPCs, to environmental effects like sound effects and lighting, and to set pieces like Dark Link's room.